Knowing when and how to clean out your sewer line can be truly relieving.

 Before the plumber arrives, you can turn off the flow of water in your bathroom, kitchen, and laundry room, and abstain from using any of the fixtures- that’s like leaving them all out to dry.

-Some of the tools that your plumber will be using to diagnose and fix the clogged sewer line are:
+Some of the tools that your plumber will be used to diagnose and fix the clogged sewer line are:

 It is used to flush water at high pressure, through the sewer line.
 It is also used to clear up and dislodge the clog.